cerebral-legacy/cerebral-addons/README.md

 * `state` - (readwrite)
 * `output` - (writeonly)

 the optional `host` is the module name (only applicable to the `state` scheme).
-To address the current module where the name may not be known `//.` can be used.
-Alternatively the module's alias could be used.
+Alternatively the module's alias can be used.

 the `path` is the relative data location to get or set.